Chinese Herbal Medicine: Everything You Need To Know

 The Huangdi Neijing

 The earliest known written record of Chinese medicine is the “Huangdi Neijing” (The Yellow Emperor’s Inner Canon), dating back to around 300 BCE.
 This ancient text is considered the foundation of TCM and provides a comprehensive overview of Chinese medical theory, including the concepts of Qi, Yin and Yang, and the meridian system.
-The Huangdi Neijing has been studied and revered by generations of Chinese physicians and continues to influence modern TCM practices.
+Generations of Chinese physicians have studied and revered the Huangdi Neijing, and it continues to influence modern TCM practices.

 Development Over Centuries

-Over the centuries, Chinese herbal medicine has continued to evolve, with new herbs being discovered and added to the practice.
+Over the centuries, Chinese herbal medicine has continued to evolve, with practitioners discovering and adding new herbs along the way.
 Many scholars and physicians have documented their findings and refined their techniques.
 This continuous evolution has resulted in a vast and diverse collection of herbs and herbal formulas.

 Key Historical Figures